winverma/chess-js/README.md

 # chess-js

-Chess Game using JavaScript with imported Libraries.
+An interactive chess game using JavaScript with imported libraries.